mingodad/squilu/README.md

 Changes to the Squirrel syntax:

   * Accepts "->" as alias for "."
-  * Accepts "var" as alias for "local"
+  * Accepts "var"/"auto" as alias for "local"
   * Accepts lua literal string delimiters "[===[" and "]===]", also "{==={" and "}===}" or "(===(" and ")===)"
   * The "new" keyword is ignored so lines like in C++/Javascript are accepted " var obj = new {{{MyClass();}}}"
   * Local scope for "const/enum", checking for redeclaration on the same compilation unit.